Perspective | Why do these ballet dancers dance when there’s no audience?

 “We are sending a message to the world right now that life goes on,” Wolfe told them.
 “We don’t have to hide.”

 Their usual performance space, the Hylton Performing Arts Center, remains closed.
-And though the ballet academy’s classes slowly began again with all the covid-19 restrictions that the state demands — social distancing, regular temperature checks, hand and surface sanitizing, masks — there were still some company dancers who weren’t comfortable with getting back onstage.
+And though the ballet academy’s classes slowly began again with all the coronavirus restrictions that the state demands — social distancing, regular temperature checks, hand and surface sanitizing, masks — there were still some company dancers who weren’t comfortable with getting back onstage.

 And then Wolfe had that pandemic revelation that’s setting off lightbulbs around the world.
 Lockdown can also create new freedoms.